-Whether your cat feels the cold will depend on a number of factors, including their coat type and whether they like to spend the majority of their time curled up asleep inside or prefer having lots of adventures in the great outdoors.
+Whether your cat feels the cold will depend on a number of factors including their age, coat type, current health condition, and whether they prefer to spend the bulk of their time outdoors having adventures or curled up inside getting their beauty sleep in one of the best cat beds.

 Do cats get cold?

 "Yes, cats do get cold," says Woodnutt.
 Their body temperature is naturally slightly higher than a human’s, and they’re descended from desert-dwellers, meaning they’re likely to feel the cold slightly more than we do."